Datasets

 # Dataset Commit Caches (NFS Integration)

-cnvrg can be integrated with one or more NFS data storage units.
-When an NFS disk is connected to your organization, you can cache commits of your dataset to the disk.
+AI Studio can be integrated with one or more NFS data storage units.
+When an NFS disk is connected to your Organization, you can cache commits of your Dataset to the disk.
 When a commit is cached, you can attach it to jobs so they have immediate access to the data.
-Moreover, the job does not need to clone the dataset on start-up.
+Moreover, the job does not need to clone the Dataset on start-up.

 The caching process is simple.
 You can clear unused commits manually or even automatically.